AnastasiiaaaaM/WebXR/galaxyPortal/README.md

 <img src="https://github.com/AnastasiiaaaaM/WebXR/blob/master/galaxyPortal/assets/img/myLogo2.png" height="60" alt="A-frame Logo"/>
-# Take a look at my new Portal to the Galaxy demo.
+# Take a look at my new Portal to the Galaxy <a href="https://ar.stage.saintbox.de/gitHub/galaxyPortal/index.html">demo</a>.

 ### Please use a Hiro marker to run the experience.